 He strongly believes in the power of chess to bring communities together, and that chess can be used in schools as a tool for social empowerment, developing critical thinking skills, teaching sportsmanship and competition, and many other skills that children will use throughout their life away from the chessboard.
 The goal of the chess program at Hamilton is to make chess enjoyable and fun, to build community among the players, and to give kids a place to go where everyone feels valued.
 From beginner to experienced player, all are welcome at the Hamilton Chess Club.

 Abel has a bachelor’s degree in political science from the University of California at Berkeley.
 He is also a FIDE Arbiter, FIDE Instructor, FIDE National Instructor, FIDE School Instructor, US Chess Senior Tournament Director, and FIDE Chess in Education Lecturer.
-He is also the current Chair of the US Chess Clubs Committee.
+He is also a member of the US Chess Chess in Education Committee.

 Get in Touch